wolf4605/Meow-Bot/README.md

 # HOW TO SETUP THE BOT
 Well setting up the bot is pretty easy.
-    > First, download and upload the files of the bot to your pc or vps wherever you want to host the bot.
+    > First, download and upload the files of the bot to your pc or vps wherever you want to host the bot.<br>
-    > Second, Get your Discord Bot token and put it in the ".env" file.
+    > Second, Get your Discord Bot token and put it in the ".env" file.<br>
-    > Open the "main.py" and setup your bot file and change the channel id to your channel ID where you want the bot to send welcome message.
+    > Open the "main.py" and setup your bot file and change the channel id to your channel ID where you want the bot to send welcome message.<br>
-    > After that u need to install the required libraries, you can do this by\n
+    > After that u need to install the required libraries, you can do this by<br>
-        ``` pip install -r requirements.txt ```\n
+        ``` pip install -r requirements.txt ```<br>
     > Now you are all setup.
 Just run the main.py file.
 The bot should be online and working now.